Closed-Loop Attribution in Retail Media: How Walmart, Amazon & Instacart Measure True Lift (2026)

 Series context — This is a spoke article in Osmos's Attribution & Measurement pillar.
 Parent hub: Closed-Loop Attribution in Retail Media: The 2026 Measurement Playbook →.
 Sibling spoke: Closed-Loop Attribution: The Key to Unlocking Higher ROAS →.
 Read this if you specifically need vendor-by-vendor depth on Walmart Connect, Amazon AMC, and Instacart Carrot Insights.
 For the broader framework, read the hub first.

 Walmart Connect, Amazon Ads, and Instacart Ads all advertise "closed-loop attribution" — but they solve the problem in fundamentally different ways.
 Walmart Connect runs a Multi-Touch Attribution (MTA) model unified across onsite, offsite, and in-club touchpoints, with Walmart Luminate (rebranding to Scintilla) sitting behind it as the clean room (Walmart Corporate, 2025; Chain Store Age, 2025).
 Amazon combines Amazon Marketing Cloud (AMC) — a SQL-based clean room whose ad-traffic lookback jumped from 13 to 25 months at unBoxed 2025 — with Amazon Attribution, a tag-based measurement product for non-Amazon channels (Amazon Ads, 2025; Amazon Ads).
 Instacart has used linear multi-touch attribution as its default since August 2022, layers basket-level reporting on top, and in January 2026 launched Data Hub — its first clean-room equivalent (Instacart Ads Help Center; Instacart IR, 2026).
-The three architectures look similar on a pitch deck and diverge sharply in the weeds — which is why retail-media attribution is structurally harder than traditional digital.
+The three architectures look similar on a pitch deck and diverge sharply in the weeds — which is why attribution in retail media has a structurally different problem shape from traditional digital.

 This article is for operators choosing between — or reconciling reporting across — Walmart Connect, Amazon Ads, and Instacart Ads.
 It covers each network's default attribution model, clean-room architecture, API surface, offsite and in-store coverage, lookback windows, and access tier, then closes with the operator problem: how do you normalize the three when every campaign touches more than one?